brunch/brunch/docs/README.md

 Check our tiny web-server at [`localhost:3333`](http://localhost:3333) - and the browser console would output exactly what you've entered here. jQuery is working!

+That's it for now.
+Looking to learn the remaining 5%?
+Check out the [advanced guide to Brunch](https://github.com/brunch/brunch-guide#readme).